-Deciding whether to build a new facility (greenfield) or update an existing facility (brownfield) it is important to understand the regulations governing facilities and inspection readiness.
+Whether building a new facility (greenfield) or upgrading a facility (brownfield), it is important to understand the regulations governing facilities and inspection readiness.
 The Code of Federal Regulations Part 211 governs the United States, Eudralex Volume 4 governs the European Union, and the Ministry of Health, Labour, and Welfare govern Japan.
 Knowing the facility requirements for these regions is important information needed to assist your decision on whether it is more feasible and economical to build a new facility or upgrade an existing facility.
 Whatever decision you decide to make, Regulatory Compliance Associates Inc. can help you achieve a successful outcome.

 Need help upgrading or building a new facility?
 Contact Us Now →